matrix1001/capslock-plus-plus/README.md

 date1=<GetDateTime>
 date2=<GetDateTime("yyyy-M-d")>
 ```
-Move your cursor after word `sample`, press CapsLock + Tab, and it will be auto replaced by `this is a TabHotString sample`
+Move your cursor after the word `sample`, press `CapsLock + Tab`, and it will be auto replaced by `this is a TabHotString sample`

 However, I have implemented function support.